adamcasson/whisper-cc/README.md

 Using OpenAI's Whisper for speech-to-text and ChatGPT generated code for converting Whisper output to SRT format captions.

+The Whisper library already supports SRT formatting but this was more fun to ask ChatGPT to do it.

 ## Quickstart

 Currently directly captioning video files is not supported yet and assumes the input file is a mp3 file.